damianhakert/damianhakert.github.io/source/posts/2016-12-11-proposed-server-purchase-for-gitlab-com.html.md

 On the fileservers this will be used as a cache.
 We're thinking about using [Bcache](https://en.wikipedia.org/wiki/Bcache) for this.

-We plan to use [Intel DC P3700 series](http://www.intel.com/content/www/us/en/solid-state-drives/ssd-dc-p3700-spec.html) SSD's because they are recommended by the CephFS experts we hired.
+We plan to use [Intel DC P3700 series](http://www.intel.com/content/www/us/en/solid-state-drives/ssd-dc-p3700-spec.html) or slight less powerfull [P3600 series](http://www.intel.com/content/www/us/en/solid-state-drives/ssd-dc-p3600-spec.html) of SSD's because they are recommended by the CephFS experts we hired.
 For most servers it will be the [800GB SSDPEDMD800G4](http://www.supermicro.com/products/nfo/PCI-E_SSD.cfm?show=Intel).
 For the database servers we plan to use the the 1.6TB variant to have more headroom.
+The endurance we need for the database server is 90TB/year, the 3600 series is already above 4PB of endurance.

 We plan to add a 64GB [SSD SATADOM boot drive](https://www.supermicro.com/products/nfo/SATADOM.cfm) to the servers to boot from.
 This way we can keep the large SSD as a separate volume.